 We are happy to make arrangements for a payment plan, but this must be discussed prior to your procedure.
 When your oral surgeon is designing your treatment plan during the initial consultation, we will outline the cost for your treatment.
 If you are interested in financing your dental implant treatment, please notify our front desk staff during or prior to your consultation appointment.
 Visit our dental implant financing page to learn more about your financing options.

 The post of a dental implant fuses to the jaw bone as it heals.
 This process is known as osseointegration and permanently secures the implant in the jaw.
 Removable dentures and bridges sit on top of the bony ridge in the mouth, providing no stimulation to the jaw bone underneath.
 Meanwhile, dental implants stimulate the jaw during chewing, keeping it healthy and preventing bone loss.

 Traditional dentures may be cheaper upfront, but the cost of extensive bone repair due to tooth loss can be costly and painful down the road.
 Dentures and bridges must be removed every few years due to normal wear and tear, while dental implants are designed to last a lifetime.
-Simply care for your dental implant with brushing, flossing, and dental checkups just like a natural tooth, and it will serve you for many years.
+With proper care—like brushing, flossing, and dental checkups—it will serve you for many years.

 There are many differences between dental implants and dentures, and the investment you make in your dental health will affect you for years to come.
 Our team strives to help you become as informed as possible about your tooth replacement options, and we’re always here to answer any questions.
 Choosing dental implants is an investment you will benefit from for many years, whether you are in need of a single dental implant or a new set of teeth.